NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

     <b>Exercise</b>: Add an Angular 2 service
 </h4>

-There’s are several new concepts to introduce with Angular services, so we’re going to start by stubbing out a new `register()` method, and then come back to the implementation later in this section.
+There are several new concepts to introduce with Angular services, so we’re going to start by stubbing out a new `register()` method, and then come back to the implementation later in this section.
 With that in mind, open `app/shared/user/user.service.ts` and paste in the following code:

 ``` TypeScript
 import {Injectable} from "angular2/core";